The Marginalia Problem

 "Toast," she said, after a moment, with less confidence than the word deserved.

-Maro nodded once, as if this were the answer she had been expecting and also the answer she had been hoping not to receive.
+Maro nodded once, as if this were the answer he had been expecting and also the answer he had been hoping not to receive.
 "How many times have you gone in, this month."

 "Eleven," Iyla said.
 She had counted.
 She had counted in the notebook.
 She had been pleased with herself for counting.

-"Eleven," Maro said.
-She said it without inflection, the way a doctor says a number that the patient has just offered as a small triumph.
-"And how many of those times did you go in alone."
+"Eleven," Maro said, the way a doctor says a number that the patient has just offered as a small triumph.
+"Close your eyes.
+Tell me the colour of your front door."

 "Stand up," Maro said.